Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 The hero goes iron

-But he is a useful worker.
+But he is a useful worker

-Pulls plows behind him
+Dragging plows behind him

-The conversation takes place in the spring.
+The conversation is in the spring.
 (Tractor)

-I am stronger than ten horses
+I'm stronger than ten horses

 Iron Horse,

-Selected grains are poured into it.
+Selected grains are poured into her.

-And where her trace lies a little noticeable,
+And where her trace lies barely noticeable,

-iron nose,
+Iron nose,

 Rooted into the ground